 To reach this objective, the Project will support the implementation of activities addressing the need for legislative reforms in the audiovisual field, capacity-building for media professionals and content diversification within the National Public Broadcaster, jointly with strengthening the access to information legal framework and its implementation in the Republic of Moldova in line with the Council of Europe Convention on Access to Public Documents (Tromsø Convention), which has entered into the force in December 2020.

-- strengthening the capacities of media professionals and independence of the public service broadcaster
+Component 2: Strengthening the capacities of media professionals and independence of the public service broadcaster.

 The main partners of the Project include the Parliamentary Committee for Mass-Media, Ministry of Justice, the Audiovisual Council, the National Public Service Broadcaster, independent media outlets and media civil society organisations.